36 TOTAL CREDITS REQUIRED

 This two-year, 36-credit online program provides rigorous coursework grounded in expert insights from government, private industry, and law enforcement professionals.

-Prepare for this intense field through 3 courses in management, 3 in financial crime and compliance, 3 in technology, 1 on analytic skills, and a final, two-course cumulative experience.
+Prepare for this intense field through 3 courses in management, 3 in economic crime, 3 in technology, 1 on analytic skills, and a final, two-course cumulative experience.
 You will gain relevant, relatable knowledge to meet growing financial crime and compliance demands.

 Additionally, the curriculum will support your preparation for the Association of Certified Fraud Examiners (ACFE) and Certified Anti-Money Laundering Specialist (CAMS) certification exams.
 These certifications are known to increase job opportunities and income potential.1,2